wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-introduction/includes/6-summary.md

-In this module you learned about Viva Connections and how it engages employees using digitized tasks, organizational news, and opular resources.
-You also have seen how Viva Connections has helped Lamna Healthcare employees who work in different roles and locations feel connected, engaged, and empowered to do their jobs.
+In this module, you learned about Viva Connections.
+You learned about how Viva Connections engages employees using digitized tasks, organizational news, and popular resources.
+You also have seen how Viva Connections has helped Lamna Healthcare employees in different roles and locations feel connected, engaged, and empowered to do their jobs.

-Key takeaways:
+## Key takeaways

 - **Fully customizable experience:** The possibilities and benefits of Viva Connections extend across all different types of roles and use cases.
 - **Creates transparency and empowers users:** Instead of relying on emails for organizational news that may get buried in inboxes, Viva Connections makes it easy to quickly view important and time-sensitive announcements.